-I use the first generation iPad Pro 12.9-inch, 128GB, wifi model.
+I use the first-generation iPad Pro 12.9-inch, 128GB, wifi model.
 I’ve always preferred the A4 paper size for my note-taking.
-It only made sense to get the 12.9-inch version.
-It is exactly the size of an A4 paper.
+It only made sense to get the 12.9-inch version because it is the exact size of an A4 paper.
 It is portable (some will disagree) yet big enough for mind mapping.
 I can fit a lot of information on a single page.
-For mind maps, the bigger the screen, the better.
+For mind maps the bigger the screen, the better.

 Split view decreases the screen available for each app to use.
 That is why I didn’t go for the 9.7-inch iPad pro.
 I use my iPad as both my textbook and notebook simultaneously, especially when I am not at home.
 Studying on the go is much easier on the bigger screen.

 To minimise distractions, I bought the wifi version.
 My iPad Pro is primarily a notebook.
 Paying an extra $300 for LTE is not worth it.
 It might even make me less productive.
-Most places I study from (my room, the library) have wifi.
-An internet connection is readily available most of the time.
+Most places I study from (my room, the library) have wifi and an internet connection is readily available most of the time.